For more information about the Swiss Business Concil in Qatar, please refer to this link.

 In particularly important, traditional and emerging markets, the federal government operates, in collaboration with Switzerland Global Enterprise, Swiss Business Hubs that offer a wide range of services.
-These hubs currently exist in Brazil, China, Germany, France, Great Britain, Hong Kong, India, Indonesia, Italy, Japan, Canada, Korea, Austria, Poland, Russia, Spain, Turkey, South Africa and the USA, as well as in Dubai for the Gulf Cooperation Council GCC and in Singapore for the countries of the Association of Southeast Asian Nations (ASEAN).
+These hubs currently exist in Austria, Brazil, Canada, China, France, Germany, Hong Kong, India, Indonesia, Italy, Japan, Korea, Mexico, Poland, Russia, South Africa, Spain, Turkey, UK and Ireland, and the USA, as well as in Dubai for the Gulf Cooperation Council GCC and in Singapore for Singapore, Malaysia and Vietnam.

 The services offered by these hubs include:

 - an organisation service for participation in trade fairs

 The Swiss Business Hubs are attached to the official representation network of the FDFA.